SAP-samples/cloud-sdk-team-calendar/exercises/07-automate-deployment.md

 # Automate deployment
 In a real world scenario you would only deploy your changes, once they have been tested for quality.
-You would execute the tests and check as well as the deployment automatically.
-Therefore, we provide the [SAP Cloud SDK Continuuous Delivery Toolkit](https://github.com/SAP/cloud-s4-sdk-pipeline) in addition to the libraries that you have seen before.
+You would execute the tests and checks as well as the deployment automatically.
+Therefore, we provide the [SAP Cloud SDK Continuous Delivery Toolkit](https://github.com/SAP/cloud-s4-sdk-pipeline) in addition to the libraries that you have seen before.

 This toolkit allows you to easily setup and configure a continuuous delivery pipeline for Jenkins.
 It also supports Travis CI (less feature rich) and GitHub Actions (experimental).